SouthFACT/landsatfact_usgs_json_api/README.md

 * [metadata](#4-metadata)

 ### 1. email
-located in the directory: ./lib/email/
+* needs to be located in the directory: ./lib/email/
-name: config.yaml
+* name: config.yaml
-note: you will need to get the app authenticated with gmail for this to work. a great example on how to do this can be found here: http://masashi-k.blogspot.com/2013/06/sending-mail-with-gmail-using-xoauth2.html
+* note: you will need to get the app authenticated with gmail for this to work. a great example on how to do this can be found here: http://masashi-k.blogspot.com/2013/06/sending-mail-with-gmail-using-xoauth2.html
+* this is not in github because it contains sensitive information so you will have to create this yourself

 ```yaml
 username: <your email>@gmail.com